openassistive/awesome-assistivetech/README.md

 - - -

 ## AAC

+*Tools to help you make a better Augmentative & Alternative Communication system*

 * [OpenBoardFormat](http://www.openboardformat.org).
 Suggested format for open source language layouts/packages for AAC systems.
 See also the [OBF Gem](https://github.com/CoughDrop/obf) - which works with this.